cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Requirements on a KEM used within HPKE {#kem-security}

-A KEM used within HPKE MUST be IND-CCA2-secure.
+The Encap/Decap interface of a KEM used within HPKE MUST be IND-CCA2-secure.

-A KEM that provides the AuthEncap/AuthDecap interface MUST be Outsider-Auth-secure.
-If the application requires resistance against key-compromise impersonation, the KEM MUST be Insider-Auth-secure.
+The AuthEncap/AuthDecap interface of a KEM used within HPKE MUST be Insider-CCA-secure and Insider-Auth-secure.
+If the application does not require resistance against key-compromise impersonation, it is enough if the AuthEncap/AuthDecap interface is Outsider-Auth-secure instead of Insider-Auth-secure.

 TODO:
 - provide a reference for Outsider-Auth and Insider-Auth
-- for IND-CCA2 security, clarify if Outsider-CCA is enough or if Insider-CCA is required (and provide reference for them)

 ## Security Requirements on a KDF {#kdf-choice}